On 5 May 2018, Global Big Day is back. Wherever you are in the world, go eBirding on 5 May to be a part of birding's biggest day!

-- Make your sightings most valuable: submit complete checklists; keep counts of the birds that you see; and keep multiple checklists throughout the course of your birding—if you get in the car, end that checklist and start a new one when you get to the next location.
+Don't worry, every bird that you enter in eBird counts as a part of Global Big Day.
+However, there are three ways that you can make your sightings as valuable as possible.
+It is important to note that these are only suggestions—not requirements!
+1. Submit complete checklists.
+2. Keep counts of the birds that you see.
+3. Keep multiple checklists throughout the course of your birding: if you get in the car, end that checklist and start a new one when you get to the next location.